 First Line of Defense: The Patient

 In addition to practicing daily sun protection, patients should examine their own skin regularly, enlisting a family member or loved one to check hard-to-see areas such as the back, soles of the feet or between the legs.
-Look carefully for the ABCDE warning signs of melanoma, and see a dermatologist immediately if you spot anything suspicious.
+Look carefully for the ABCDE warning signs of melanoma, and see a dermatologist immediately if you spot anything new, changing or unusual on your skin.
 By taking the time to protect yourself from skin cancer, and making sure it is treated early if it does occur, you’ll be giving yourself the best assurance of living a long and healthy life with your new organ.

 Hilary A. Robbins, MSPH, is a PhD student in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health in Baltimore.